 - 1962 – The Science Of Data Proposed.
 John Tukey proposed a reformation of academic statistics.
 In “The Future of Data Analysis,” he pointed to the existence of an as-yet unrecognized science, whose subject of interest was learning from data, or “data analysis.”

-- Later Half Of 20th Century.
-Academia continued to debate the merits of expanding the boundaries of theoretical statistics or to create a new discipline with emphasis on data preparation and presentation.
+- Later Half of the 20th Century.
+Subsequently, academia continued to debate the merits of expanding the boundaries of theoretical statistics or to create a new discipline with emphasis on data preparation and presentation.
 Also, debate focused on there being more emphasis on prediction rather than inference in statistics.
-During this time, the term data science began to be used within the academic community.
+Consequently during this time, the term data science began to be used within the academic community.

 - 21st Century To Present.
 The term “data science” is now commonly used and the body of knowledge expands.
 For instance, the Data Science Journal debuted in 2002 and the scientific discipline continues to mature.
 In 2017 David Donoho, a professor of statistics at Stanford classified this growing field into 6 divisions of data science known as Greater Data Science (GDS).
 See next section for more details on GDS.
 Also further in this article, there is a description of the steps that a data scientist goes through using the scientific method.

-For a more detailed description of the origins and growth of data science see Journal of Computational and Graphical Statistics’ 50 Years of Data Science.
+Also, for a more detailed description of the origins and growth of data science see David Donoho’s article 50 Years of Data Science.

-Greater Data Science Definition – The 6 Divisions Of Data Science Described
+3. Greater Data Science Definition – The Six Divisions Of Data Science Described.

-Data science, its domain knowledge, and its software tool sets are rapidly growing as well as the amount of data in general.
-Additionally, data scientists apply data science across multiple disciplines, organizations, and industries.
-David Donoho, a professor of statistics at Stanford, describes and classifies the various activities of data science in 50 years of Data Science.
+Data science, its domain knowledge, and its software tool sets are rapidly growing.
+Also, the amount of data is growing exponentially.
+Further, data scientists apply data science across multiple disciplines, organizations, and industries.
+To better understand what Data Science is David Donoho, a professor of statistics at Stanford, describes and classifies the various activities of data science in detail in his book, 50 years of Data Science.
 Specifically, he describes GDS (Greater Data Science), the science of learning from data, as divided into six divisions.
 These six divisions of data science include:

 - Exploring and Preparing Data